Why Palm Trees in Houston Need Year-Round Care

 Conclusion

-Palm trees are a significant investment in your Houston landscape — in time, money, and the character they bring to your outdoor space.
+Palm trees are a significant investment in your Houston landscape, in time, money, and the character they bring to your outdoor space.
 Protecting that investment requires more than a single seasonal treatment.
-It requires consistent attention throughout the year, addressing nutrition, drainage, inspection, and grooming in a structured and timely way.
+It requires consistent attention throughout the year, addressing nutrition, drainage, inspection, and grooming in a structured, timely manner.

 At Rosehill Palms, we've been helping Houston homeowners care for their palms since 2010.
 Whether you're looking for guidance on a specific palm health concern or want to establish a consistent care plan, our team is here to help.